-Dack to Conten ts rage Dack to Contents I age NPA Software Development 6 National Progression Award S5 & S6 PUPILSDiscover the world of software development as you are introduced to core industry concepts and skills in web and software development.
+Back to Contents rage Back to Contents Page NPA Software Development 6 National Progression Award Discover the world of software development as you are introduced to core industry concepts and skills in web and software development.
 This course is designed to be used as a progression towards further study of specialist web development or Software development course at the college.
 You will gain an up-to-date award taught by industry-experienced College lecturers and learn a diverse range of knowledge in; computer programming for apps with python or JavaScript, and web development with HTML and CSS As part of the course you will build your own website and an App.
-Computer programming with Python or javascript HTMLCSSHo w to build a websiteHow to build an App Applicants should have achieved National 5 Maths, English and a science-related subject and will be working towards achieving one or two Highers over S5 and S6, one of which must be Computing.Considerati on will still be given to applicants who have not met these exact qualifications by way of completing a screening activity to establish eligibility.
-Software Development and WebSoftware Development and Digital DesignIf combined with other qualifications:HND Software DevelopmentHND Web DevelopmentHND Digital DesignUniversity entry Tuesday and Thursday afternoons 1 year Midlothian Campus or Sighthill Campus
+Computer programming with Python or javascript HTML CSS How to build a website How to build an App Applicants should have achieved National 5 Maths, English and a science-related subject and will be working towards achieving one or two Highers over S5 and S6, one of which must be Computing.
+Consideratio n will still be given to applicants who have not met these exact qualifications by way of completing a screening activity to establish eligibility.
+NPA Software Developmen t and Web NPA Software Developmen t and Digital Design If combined with other qualification s: HND Software Developmen t HND Web Developmen t HND Digital Design University entry Tuesday and Thursday afternoons 1 year Midlothian Campus or Sighthill Campus such to Contents I age NPA Data Science 6 National Progression Award S5 & S6 PUPILS Last year in Scotland there were 11,000 unfilled data science jobs.
+Data skills are important for everyone, irrespective of their vocational or academic ambitions.
+Data citizenship relates to the need for everyone to possess a basic understanding of data to permit them to participate in contemporary society and engage in the political process.
+More focus is being placed on data literacy among the Data Science - Level 6 Data Citizenship - Level 6 Data Science Project - Level 6 Applicants must have achieved National 5s and be able to demonstrate ability to work at level 6.
+Submission of a personal statement is required highlighting suitability for the course as part of the application process.
+The course can be delivered flexibly either online/self-directed/live Professional Developmen t Award in Data Science SCQF Level 7: This course is scheduled to commence in February 2025 at Edinburgh College.
+Entry onto the BSc in Data Science at Edinburgh Napier Tuesday and Thursday Afternoons 1 year Milton Road Campus